umputun/spot/README.md

         env: {FOO: bar, BAR: qux}
 ```

+## Command Types

+Simplotask supports the following command types:

+- `script`: can be any valid shell script.
+The script will be executed on the remote host(s) using SSH, inside a shell.
+- `copy`: copies a file from the local machine to the remote host(s).
+Example: `copy: {"src": "testdata/conf.yml", "dst": "/tmp/conf.yml", "mkdir": true}`
+- `sync`: syncs directory from the local machine to the remote host(s).
+Optionally supports deleting files on the remote host(s) that don't exist locally.
+Example: `sync: {"src": "testdata", "dst": "/tmp/things", "delete": true}`
+- `delete`: deletes a file or directory on the remote host(s), optionally can remove recursively.
+Example: `delete: {"loc": "/tmp/things", "recur": true}`
+- `wait`: waits for the specified command to finish on the remote host(s) with 0 error code.
+This command is useful when you need to wait for a service to start before executing the next command.
+Allows to specify the timeout as well as check interval.
+Example: `wait: {"cmd": "curl -s --fail localhost:8080", "timeout": "30s", "interval": "1s"}`

 ## Runtime variables

 SimploTask supports runtime variables that can be used in the playbook file.
 The following variables are supported: